MrAgNO3/DNSTool/README.md

 ## Author

-- Author: [Your Name]
-- Email: [Your Email Address]
+just me.

-If you encounter any issues or have any suggestions while using the tool, feel free to contact the author.
+If you encounter any issues or have any suggestions while using the tool, feel free to contact me.